IS IT POSSIBLE TO RESET THE KWH TO ZERO. I HOPE NOT AS I AM HOPING TO USE THIS METER BILLING PURPOSES?

 Does this come with the CT and wires?
 Also, does it come with wires to connect the L1 and neutral reference wires?

 The EKM-15E meter comes with one 14mm solid core CT.
 The L1 voltage and Neutral reference wires are NOT included.

 I'm looking for something to read the electrical use on a dryer.
 Would this work?

 This meter is designed to work on a 120v circuit so it is possible that this meter will work.
 However, many electrical dryers use 240v circuits to accommodate their higher power needs.
 So before you select a meter I would make sure which voltage your dryer uses.
 If it is 120 volts then this meter is suitable.
-If it uses a 120/240 volt circuit then the EKM-25IDS or one of the Omnimeters with two Current Transformers will be what you would use.
+If it uses a 120/240 volt circuit then the EKM-25XDSE, or one of our Omnimeters with two Current Transformers will be what you would use.

 Can the display on this meter be reset each month?
 We are wanting to know our monthly electricity consumption on a small unit detached from the main house.